FlexoZA/wanthykom/README.md

 // User clicks "Create New Article"
 // → ArticlesView switches to create mode
 // → AddArticle component renders in create mode
-// → User fills form and submits
+// → User fills form (including required category selection) and submits
-// → Store creates article in database
+// → Store creates article in database and automatically refreshes list
-// → UI returns to list with new article visible
+// → UI returns to list with new article visible immediately
 ```

 #### Editing an Article